Mushabbarahmed/simple_Guess_The_Number_Game_tkinter/README.md

 ## Requirements

-To run this project, you'll need the following Python packages:
+To run this project, you'll need the following Python packages/:
 - `tkinter`

 - `Pillow`